microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/02-UnitTesting.md

 ## Success criteria

-1. Count the number of csv files extracted into /Data folder locally using a Python script in Azure DevOps.
+1. Count the number of CSV files extracted into /Data folder using a Python script in Azure DevOps pipeline.
+(This can be the same script used in Challenge#1)

-2. Visualizing and exploring the data
+2. Visualizing and exploring the data (using a python visualization library like matplotlib or seaborn or dash)

 ## Learning resources